kyle-lt/java-nativeimage/java-nativeimage-quarkus-restservice/README.md

 # -*-*-*- READ FIRST: NOT WORKING AS EXPECTED -*-*-*-

+Part of this project attempted to use the Autoconfigure SDK Extension, but...

 __Oddly, the exporter env vars are working as expected, but the resource env vars are not working__

 Working